-Two working implementations are included.
-They are both located in the "host" directory and use the Altera DE1 FPGA development board.
+Several working implementations are included.
+They are all located in the "host" directory and use the Altera DE1 and Xilinx Nexys3 development boards.

 Warning: The synthesis and fMax numbers as shown might vary depending on your tool version, applied timing constraints and the exact configuration.